 Early intervention teachers works in partnership with parents and carers and other support agencies to plan personalised learning and support at preschool, based on individual interests and personal care, health, social and wellbeing needs.

-Use the school locator to find an early intervention class.
+Use the School Finder to find an early intervention class.

 Itinerant support teachers